How to re-enter people into a journey or playbook campaign

 • This approach applies to all system and data source actions.

-• The Only once option applies to a person's email address across all records in your CDP.
-As such, if there are duplicate records with the same email address, each record will be processed individually.
-However, an action will be performed on an individual record, even if it is a duplicate, only once.
+• The Only once option applies to a person's email address across all records in your CDP (meaning for duplicate records with the same email, the action can occur only once for one record).